netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/locationparameter_module.rst

         <div class="ansible-option-cell">

       Context for describing locations.
-In geographic context, qualifier labels are assigned by default in the following sequence: Continent.Country.Region.City.ISP.Organization.
-In custom context, the qualifiers labels can have any meaning that you designate.
+In \ :literal:`geographic`\  context, qualifier labels are assigned by default in the following sequence: Continent.Country.Region.City.ISP.Organization.
+In \ :literal:`custom`\  context, the qualifiers labels can have any meaning that you designate.

       .. rst-class:: ansible-option-line